-However there are other trapping options that are incredibly easy and SAFE to use.
+However, other trapping options are incredibly easy and SAFE to use.
 These are traps like the Havahart live trap and the Tomcat Easy Set snap trap.

 The easy set traps are just as easy to use as a glue trap and will kill a rat instantly.

 The stickiness of the boards decreases dramatically with time as the boards become coated in dust.
-This makes the traps useless as a long term preventative control measure.
-If what you want is a means to prevent infestations then you are much better off looking at a few rat repellent options.
+This makes the traps useless as a long-term preventative control measure.
+If what you want is a means to prevent infestations, you are better off looking at a few rat-repellent options.

-Other animals get stuck on the traps.
-There are plenty of picture out there of folks that have place glue traps outside (DUMB!!!) and ended up first catching small insects and lizards and then catching the birds that swooped down to eat them.
+Other animals get stuck in the traps.
+There is plenty of pictures out there of folks that have place glue traps outside (DUMB!!!) and ended up first catching small insects and lizards and then catching the birds that swooped down to eat them.

-There are many, many more pictures of cats and dogs that have rolled in the traps and have them stuck to their fur.
-The most popular way to try to remove the trap for pets appear to be to soak their fur in vegetable oil and then slowly peel and cut the glue board away.
+Many more pictures of cats and dogs have rolled in the traps and have them stuck to their fur.
+The most popular way to remove the trap for pets appears to be to soak their fur in vegetable oil and then slowly peel and cut the glue board away.